thedeveloperworldisyours/RoundedConersWithGlide/README.md

 </RelativeLayout>
 ```

-In your Activity or fragment you can this parametres
+In our Activity or fragment We can this parametres

 ```
 public static int sCorner = 15;